Do you want to visit gorgeous Milan, Italy without breaking the bank?

 - Via Dante.
 The beautiful pedestrian street connects the areas of Piazza Duomo and Sforzesco Castle.
 Named after the great Florentine poet Dante Alighieri, the avenue is known for its numerous theatres, trendy shops, posh restaurants, cozy cafés, exquisite bars, and stunning townhouses.
 The elegant city residences, which line the street, date from the 18th and 19th centuries.

 - Fashion District.
 One of the things Milan is best known for is its fashion designers.
 In the city, you’ll find countless luxury brands, as well as midrange and budget apparel.
 The Quadrilatero della Moda, also known as Quad d’Oro, is the upscale shopping area of Milan.
 Most of the stores are concentrated around Via Monte Napoleone.
-Designer boutiques, antiques shops, and trendy cafés occupy Neoclassical mansions and seduce visitors with vibrant colors, unique shapes, and posh interiors.
+Designer boutiques, antique shops, and trendy cafés occupy Neoclassical mansions and seduce visitors with vibrant colors, unique shapes, and posh interiors.
 Strolling and window-shopping in the area are some of the most exclusive free things to do in Milan.

 - Navigli Quarter.
 The area attracts with its picturesque twin canals and cobblestoned streets, packed with modern art galleries and vintage stores.
-During the day, Viale Papiniano Flea Market and the monthly Mercatone dell’Antiquariato entice with a great selection of leather accessories, hand-made jewelry, and shiny antiquities.
+During the day, Viale Papiniano Flea Market and the monthly Mercatone dell’Antiquariato entice you with a great selection of leather accessories, hand-made jewelry, and shiny antiquities.
 If you’re looking for nightlife entertainment, this is the best area to stay in Milan.
 You’ll never run out of dining and party options in Navigli.
-Anything from budget-friendly pizzerias to waterside, fine-dining trattorias, and from cozy pubs to trendy clubs on barges, invites for a bite or a drink.
+Anything from budget-friendly pizzerias to the waterside, fine-dining trattorias, and from cozy pubs to trendy clubs on barges, invites for a bite or a drink.